Kafriya: Syrian Civil War

 On 19 July 2018, residents of Kafriya and Fua and government fighters stationed in the two besieged towns were evacuated by buses to government-controlled Aleppo under an agreement between Iran, the Syrian government, and Hayat Tahrir al-Sham, with Turkey as a mediator.
 Following the evacuation, the emptied towns were declared a military zone by HTS.

 During the evacuation process, a terrorist attack on the convey of buses awaiting admission into government-held territories occurred, after which 126 people, including 68 children were killed.

+As of 6 February 2025, the original residents remain displaced, with the village currently being inhabited by 2,892 IDPs (mostly from Idlib and Hama Governorates).